Chris LaTondresse President and CEO

 As the Service Contract Manager, Rebekah collaborates with our service provider partners at each of our supportive housing sites to gather and analyze service program outcomes.
 She also monitors service budgets and contracts to make sure that they are up to date.
 Prior to this position, Rebekah worked with Beacon’s shelter program, Families Moving Forward, for 7+ years.
 Rebekah loves working on a team that is dedicated to ending homelessness and believes that housing is a human right.
 In her free time, Rebekah enjoys traveling (she’s always planning for the next trip), reading, trying new restaurants in the cities, and spending every moment of the summer outdoors.

-Contact Vanessa About:
+Contact Teddy About: